rbrtwlz/fastai_object_detection_old/README.md

 * `image_id`
 * `image_path`

-The objects bounding box:
+The object's bounding box:
 * `x_min`
 * `y_min`
 * `x_max`
 * `y_max`

-The objects class/label:
+The object's class/label:
 * `class_name`

 If you want to use MaskRCNN for instance segementation, following columns are additionally needed: